-Academic Facilities.
-Fisher-Washburn Hall, constructed in 2002, includes a tiered auditorium, computer lab, a conference room, spacious classrooms, and faculty offices.
+Fisher-Washburn Hall, constructed in 2002, includes a tiered auditorium, computer laboratory, a conference room, spacious classrooms, and faculty offices.
 Approximately 44 different classes meet weekly in this facility.
-The building houses the Departments of Language and Literature, Social and Behavioral Sciences, Biblical Studies, and Business.
+The building houses the departments of Language and Literature, Social and Behavioral Sciences, Biblical Studies, and Business Administration.